ducs-office/ducs-office-automation-docs/source/docs/getting-started.md

 * Start Local Development Server

-This will serve the project at `localhost:8000`, you can now open this up in your browser using,
+This will serve the project at `localhost:8000`, you can now open this up in your browser using:

 ```bash
 php artisan serve